EthEmbedded/Raspi-Eth-Install/README.md

 	`adduser <newusername> sudo`

-7. Log in as `root` or, preferably your new user, and download, unzip, and choose eth-install.sh OR geth-install.sh:
+7. Log in as your new user, and download, unzip, and choose eth-install.sh OR geth-install.sh:

 	`wget https://github.com/EthEmbedded/Raspi-Eth-Install/archive/v0.1.7.tar.gz`